 JOHN GRIMMETT (b.
 1988) is a composer, writer and director.

 His work has been performed internationally by the Washington National Opera, Fort Worth Opera, and the Baltic Chamber Opera Theatre as well as at universities and conservatory training programs across the United States.
-An author of musical theatre and art songs, Mr. Grimmett is the recipient of the 2014 Festival Award in Opera from the Boston-International Contempo Festival for Part of the Act and the 2015 runner-up for The American Prize in Composition (Opera, Theater and Film Division) for Rain Down the Ruin.
+An author of musical theatre, art songs, plays, and poetry, Mr. Grimmett is the recipient of the 2014 Festival Award in Opera from the Boston-International Contempo Festival for Part of the Act and the 2015 runner-up for The American Prize in Composition (Opera, Theater and Film Division) for Rain Down the Ruin.

 Mr. Grimmett’s mentors include Edward Albee, Jake Heggie, and David Ashley White.
 A graduate of the Moores School of Music at the University of Houston, he also studied at the Graduate Musical Theatre Writing Program at New York University, where he was a recipient of the Max Dreyfus Award from the ASCAP Foundation in recognition of his talent as a musical theatre composer.

 Recent collaborations include Rain Down the Ruin, a musical with 2015 Kleban Prize finalist Jason Carlson; an arrangement commissioned by soprano Ann Moss for Chanticleer on Moss’ upcoming album, Love Life; Regrets Only, a song cycle for Moss and cellist Emil Miland; a viola sonata for violist Justin Ouellet; the libretto for And Jill Came Tumbling After, a chamber opera with music by Charles Halka; the libretto for Nothing in the Nothingness, a chamber opera with music by Daniel Zajicek; and the libretto for Finite Differences, a song cycle with Kenneth Froelich for soprano Ann Moss and the Hausmann Quartet.